agabrown/gaiaedr3-proper-motion-visualizations/star-trail-animation/README.md

 flow along the full trajectory of the star on the sky, as defined by T.

 > **2022.12.30**
-> The code and data were updated to make us of Gaia DR3 (with the new radial velocities) instead of Gaia EDR3.
+> The code and data were updated to make use of Gaia DR3 (with the new radial velocities) instead of Gaia EDR3.

 ## Credits